- Email: Christopher.Wood@lewisbrisbois.com

 - Advised client on enhancements to corporate compliance policies regarding Sherman Act and ethics practices, developed associated training program, and presented same to multiple business units.

-- Served telecomm entity in a series of successful industry acquisitions in which governmental authorities issued HSR second requests and other demands for information.
+- Served telecom entity in a series of successful industry acquisitions in which governmental authorities issued HSR second requests.

 - Defended polyester staple supplier in criminal antitrust investigation and civil litigation.
 Matter resolved with U.S. government via negotiation whereby cooperation provided in exchange for corporate leniency/amnesty, and employed “first out” settlements with federal and state class plaintiffs to quickly limit and terminate client exposure.